-Pass Merit Distin ction psycho Learning aim A: Understand the technical, tactical, physical and psychological requirements of a professional sports performer in a selected sport A.D1 Evaluate the technical, tactical, physical and psychological A.P1 A.P2 A.P1 Explain the technical and tactical requirements of a professional sports performer in a selected sport.
-Explain the physical Analyse the technical, tactical, physical and psychological requirements of a professional sports performer in a selected sport. requirements of a professional sports performer in a selected sport, justifying how they can combine to impact on performance.
+Pass Merit Distinction Learning aim A: Understand the technical, tactical, physical and psychological requirements of a professional sports performer in a selected sport A.D1 Evaluate the technical, tactical, physical and psychological A.P1 Explain the technical and tactical requirements of a professional sports performer in a selected sport.
+A.P2 Explain the physical and the psychological requirements of a professional sports performer in a selected sport.
+A.M1 Analyse the technical, tactical, physical and psychological requirements of a professional sports performer in a selected sport. requirements of a professional sports performer in a selected sport, justifying how they can combine to impact on performance.